ifilot/den2obj/docs/background.rst

    **Figure 2**: The 256 possible ways that a scalar field can interact with each cube.

+Thus the procedure is as follows:

-To repeat on this.
-First the space wherein the function is evaluated is discretized into small cubes.
-Next, for each vertex on these cubes the function is evaluated and it is determined whether the value for the function at each of the vertices is larger or smaller than the isovalue.
+1. The space wherein the function is evaluated is discretized into small cubes.
+2. For each vertex on these cubes the function is evaluated and it is determined whether the value for the function at each of the vertices is larger or smaller than the isovalue.
 This leads to a number of edge intersections for each cube from which the polygons (triangles) for each cube can be established.
-As a final step, all polygons are gathered to form the threedimensional isosurface.
+3. All polygons are gathered to form the threedimensional isosurface.

 It should be noted that this algorithm can be executed in a highly efficient fashion using trivial parallellization as the result for each cube is completely independent from all the other cubes.
 It turns out that the generation of the scalar field, which by itself is also a highly parallellizable step, is typically the most time-consuming.

 The quality of the isosurface depends on the resolution of the grid used to sample the scalar field.
 The finer the grid (or mesh) used, the better the quality of the isosurface.
-Of course, a finer mesh comes at the expense of more values that need to evaluated in the algorithm.
+Thus, rather than using cubes to sample the space, one can use tetrahedra.
+The algorithm is essentially the same as the one as described above, yet each cube is once more divided into six tetrahedra for which the above algorithm is executed.